BSD UCM Phishing Email Assessment and Prescriptive Education Initiative

 - The Information Security Offices will intentionally send out test phishing emails similar to those sent by hackers.

-- Once you recognize the email as a phishing scam, do not click on any links and delete the email.
+- Once you recognize the email as a phishing scam, do not click on any links and report the email.

 - If you click on the link, you’ll see a notification message from the Information Security Offices and will be enrolled in an Anti-Phishing Computer Based Training.